5 top designers imagine the workplace of 2040

 As part of Fast Company‘s Work in 2040 package, which examines work culture, the nature of people management, artificial intelligence and data, and even how global warming will affect your 9-5 in 2040, we asked five top designers and architects to skip the immediate growing pains of shifting work culture in 2020 and imagine what the office design 20 years in the future might look like.
 Then we gave them free rein.

-The results range from an office to streets in the sky; to biophilic architectural structures made from fungus and bacteria; to an aquatic workplace made of pools serving various functions (anyone want to take a dip in the shark tank?).
+The results range from an office with streets in the sky; to biophilic architectural structures made from fungus and bacteria; to an aquatic workplace made of pools (anyone want to take a dip in the shark tank?).
 One thing is guaranteed—all the concepts will make you think, whoa.

 An office with streets in the sky